 The lightning discharge heats the air almost instantly to temperatures of 15,000 to 30,000 K in a lightning channel of small diameter (2 to 3 cm) but long path (0.1 to 10 km).
 This heating causes:

-Figure 15.21 Types of lightning.
+Types of lightning.
+Grey rectangles represent the thunderstorm cloud.
 (Vertical axis not to scale.)